 But the truth is, there are some organofluorine drugs that do metabolize into fluoride.

-This is proven through studies that have documented elevated fluoride levels in the urine or blood after the use of these drugs, such as:
+This is proven through studies that have documented elevated fluoride levels in the urine or blood after the use of these drugs:

-Now considering these drugs contain high amounts of fluorine, when metabolized into fluoride, it will most likely be a large source of daily exposure.
+Now considering these drugs contain high amounts of fluorine.
+When metabolized into fluoride, it’s possible it will be a significant source of daily exposure.

 1. Fluoride Is Classified A Neurotoxin

 On top of acting as a developmental neurotoxin that is capable of causing brain disorders like autism and ADHD, it has also been shown to reduce intelligence, impair your ability to learn and remember, and increase your chances of Alzheimer’s.11,12,13,14

 Now, here’s a question for you…

 Does it make sense to include a brain damaging substance in order to treat conditions like anxiety, depression, or any other brain-based problem?

 2. Fluoride Wreaks Havoc On Bone and Joint Health